 This service for physicians was well accepted not only within the DKD but also by outside specialist physicians.
 Thanks to government grant money we could offer them online services in 1973.
-Twelve physicians with different specialties had online access to our DUSP/DUTAP system via the use of 300 baud lines and rapid online typewriters (ind of teletypes)8 Im Projektbericht[1] I described two main principles:
+Twelve physicians with different specialities had online access to our DUSP/DUTAP system via the use of 300 baud lines and rapid online typewriters (kind of teletypes) In the project report[1] I described two main principles:

-- 1. The principle of qualifying information preparation9 as model and longterm goal.
+- 1. The principle of qualifizierende Informationsaufbereitung (qualifying information preparation) as model and longterm goal.
 (That is, what I call nowadays an active electronic medical record based on the information model.)
 The first step towards this longterm goal was the retrieval system IATROS (Information Analyzing Text Retrieval Oriented System). - 2.
-Interactive development as introduction strategy.
+Interactive development as introduction strategy (very much like the VA-strategy later).

-Both goals were illustrated in the DIPAS-brochure[1] (see fig. 4.6 and 4.5)
+Both goals were illustrated in the DIPAS-brochure[1] (see fig. 4.5 and 4.6)